NoticeboardNotices and information

 St Luke’s Church, Holmes Chapel

-- Limited reopening of the church for individual private prayer – Monday-Wednesday mornings
+- Limited trial resumption of restricted services of Holy Communion during August and opening of the church for individual private prayer – Sunday and Wednesday mornings

 - Small funerals now possible in church